james9120/overwatchcounter/README.md

 A web app that helps Overwatch 2 players find effective counter picks against enemy heroes.

+## Features

+### Single Hero Counter
+- Select an individual enemy hero that's giving you trouble
+- Choose your preferred role (Tank, Damage, or Support)
+- Get recommended counter picks with effectiveness ratings and tactical tips
+- Filter heroes by difficulty level for beginner-friendly options

+### NEW: Team Counter Analysis
+- Select multiple enemy heroes (up to 5) to analyze an entire enemy team composition
+- Find the most effective counter heroes for your selected role against the full team
+- View individual matchup ratings for each recommended counter against each enemy
+- See detailed weaknesses for all selected enemy heroes

 ## Deployment Instructions

 ### Prerequisites